Papi-Eruh/erudit_public/README.md

 We respect your child’s attention.
 Erudit contains **no ads**, collects **no personal data**, and works **entirely offline**.

-It is a **safe, private space** designed to nurture curiosity, not monetize time.
+It is a safe, private space designed to nurture curiosity, not monetize time.

 ![Erudit's Universe](./assets/images/title4.webp)

-* **Eruh, the Storyteller:** He weaves history into tales with passion, captivating listeners with **unforgettable emotions** and anecdotes.
+* **Eruh, the Storyteller:** He weaves history into tales with passion, captivating listeners with unforgettable emotions and anecdotes.
-* **Hudit, the Keeper:** She transforms these stories into **playful challenges**, ensuring that wisdom takes root and memories last forever.
+* **Hudit, the Keeper:** She transforms these stories into playful challenges, ensuring that wisdom takes root and memories last forever.

-Centuries ago, **Eruh and Hudit** belonged to a secret ancient order: **The Guardians of History**.
+Centuries ago, Eruh and Hudit belonged to a secret ancient order: **The Guardians of History**.
 This order was sworn to protect the stories of the past, ensuring they would never fade away.

-They believed that **knowledge is a light for the future**.
-A way to avoid past mistakes and pass on values of **kindness, wisdom, and respect**.
+They believed that knowledge is a light for the future.
+A way to avoid past mistakes and pass on values of kindness, wisdom, and respect.

 The members of this order possessed a **mysterious power**… but that is for you to discover!

 [![lesillustrationsdelou](./assets/images/footer3.webp)](https://lesillustrationsdelou.com)